kubernetes/website/content/en/docs/tasks/access-application-cluster/ingress-minikube.md

     This sends requests from hello-world.info to Minikube.

-1. Verify that the Ingress contorller is directing traffic:
+1. Verify that the Ingress controller is directing traffic:

     ```shell
     curl hello-world.info